sensu/sensu-docs/content/sensu-core/1.2/guides/securing-redis.md

 Redis was designed to be accessed by trusted clients inside a closed network environment.
 As such it is recommended that Redis instances not be directly exposed to the internet or have access in general to untrusted clients that can directly connect to the Redis TCP port or UNIX socket.

-Best practices from [Redis Security Documentation][1] suggest blocking port level access to all hosts except trusted hosts, in our case your Sensu-Server, Sensu-API and/or Sensu-Enterprise-Server.
+Best practices from the [Redis Security Documentation][1] suggest blocking port level access to all hosts except trusted hosts, in our case your Sensu-Server, Sensu-API and/or Sensu-Enterprise-Server.

 _NOTE: As of [Sensu 1.3.0][2], TLS is now supported, allowing you to encrypt your traffic between Sensu and Redis when being used as a Transport or Datastore._